 The University of North Texas, as a member of the Council of Graduate Schools (CGS), endorses the fundamental tenet on openness and access of thesis and dissertation research as stated in the CGS policy manual The Doctor of Philosophy Degree: A Policy Statement (CGS, 2005).
 In compliance with CGS, it is the policy at the University of North Texas that “an essential aspect of [thesis] and dissertation research and scholarship is the free and full dissemination of research results.
 Restrictions, either in the conduct of [thesis] and dissertation research or in the sharing of its results, are antithetical to that spirit.”
 As part of UNT’s commitment to openness, all UNT ETDs are placed in the UNT ETD repository and made available via the online UNT Libraries catalog for reading and/or downloading by all users, including being crawled and indexed by online search engines (e.g., Google).
 ETDs are available in perpetuity; in addition, there are no restrictions regarding who can download the file or how many times it can be downloaded.

 In addition to the UNT Libraries, copies of all ETDs are also sent to ProQuest.
 All students must sign and submit a ProQuest publication agreement as part of their required paperwork for graduation.
-As copyright holders, students earn royalties on every copy sold of their thesis or dissertation so students must include their social security number on the ProQuest forms.
 The "microfilm" graduation fee covers ProQuest's Traditional Publishing option.
 If a student has opted to restrict access to the UNT Libraries copy of their ETD, this is *not* communicated to ProQuest.
 Access choices are listed on the ProQuest agreement form but if these are not sufficient, students must contact ProQuest directly to discuss alternatives.

 Your first stop when formatting your dissertation or thesis should be our Thesis & Dissertation Manual.
 Additionally, we have many resources in our Writing section that can provide you with insight on copyright issues, plagiarism, style guides and the like.